cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 are not always comparable across locations.
 We are currently working on adjustments to correct this spatial bias.

+Indicator values for as-of dates before 2021-02-21 are merely estimates, as these indicators were not yet available in real time.
+Backfill behavior of these estimates is erratic and not indicative of current backfill behavior.

 ## Qualifying Conditions

 We receive data on the following six categories of counts: